minhpham1810/food-tracker/README.md

 metrics need correction.
 Generated artifacts carry `reportable: false` and are rejected as sources of fusion uncertainty.

-The telemetry buffer retains 10,000 raw readings (about 55 hours at 20 seconds).
+The telemetry buffer retains 10,000 raw readings (about 55 hours at 1 minute).
 Every accepted reading updates temperature exposure; readings are not downsampled for integration.
 Data older than three minutes is displayed as disconnected.
 Exposure outside -1C through 25C stops integration for that interval and leaves a